ssp21/ssp21-spec/ssp21.md

 *Sequences* are variable length lists of particular type that, when serialized, are prefixed  with a *U8* or *U16* count of elements denoted with the notation **Seq8[x]** or **Seq16[x]** respectively where *x* is some type id.

-When sequences are typed on primitive values, the length of the sequence in bytes is easily calculated as the count of elements multiplied by the size of primitive plus the size of the count.
+When sequences are typed on primitive values, the length of the sequence in bytes is calculated as the count of elements multiplied by the size of primitive plus the size of the count prefix field.

 ```
 message ByteSequence {